Hysek The three movements that changed the game

 It’s been quite some time since we’ve seen an unusual, creative women’s watch movement.
 The Margot by Christophe Claret was probably the last, until Hysek’s introduction of the Kalysta, although it doesn’t offer the same level of complication.

 It’s a simple idea: jumping hours are displayed in a fixed aperture at 12 o’clock, while the minutes are ticked off by a precious gem that rotates around the dial.
 The majority of the dial is thus left free for a poetic scene – such as the diamond-paved butterfly of the original models.
 This jewellery watch, or watch jewel, is legible, original and offers boundless possibilities for creative development.

 Hysek, which prides itself on ploughing its own furrow, has just unveiled the IO Automatic Manufacture.
 No complications have been announced, which is precisely what is so interesting about it.
 In the HW31 calibre that drives the watch, Hysek finally has its own “base” calibre, supplying hours, minutes and seconds.
 It’s a simple, reliable movement that is all its own, on the basis of which the manufacture will be able to build more affordable collections, add different modules, and produce men’s and women’s versions.
 With 145 components, it is destined to become a pillar of Hysek’s collections, and is therefore certainly worth keeping a close eye on.

-The firm’s foundational principles are avant-gardism and technical prowess.
+The company's founding principles are a combination of the unconventional with technical prowess.
 Each new timepiece is not simply the modification of an existing aesthetic model, but is completely designed from scratch.
-This perpetual calling into question leads to the creation of extremely audacious and contemporary timepieces.Find out more >
+This perpetual calling into question leads to the creation of audacious timepieces that are not afraid to surprise.Find out more >

 All the news >